 I get it.
 Many people don’t like their work.
 Even if they did, how many chances do we ever get to take months and months off from work?
 Compared to a two-week vacation typical of many workplaces, maternity leave seems like a dream.

 13. “I’m going to freelance while I’m on maternity leave.”

-I didn’t know my plans after giving birth to my eldest would be.
+I didn’t know what my plans after giving birth to my eldest would be.
 I knew I needed money, but I also wanted to be home with him.
 And with my line of work lending itself to working from home, I considered freelancing while on maternity leave, just to test the waters.

 Well… those freelance plans went out the door the minute we came home from the hospital.
 I didn’t even have time to hop on my computer, much less think about freelancing or actually getting clients.

 14. “I’ll use maternity leave as my chance to finish that baby blanket I was knitting.”

-My friend and I were laughing about our assumptions of maternity leave.
+My friend and I were laughing about our assumptions about maternity leave.
 I shared my freelancing aspirations while she figured she could knit her baby’s blanket.
 You know, to pass the time since she’d have “nothing” to do.

 Create handmade baby announcements?
 No problem!
 Fill out the baby book?
 Plenty of time to do that.

 Several years later, that baby book is still half done (and I didn’t bother with baby books with my twins).
 And while I managed to create the baby announcements—most of it before the baby was born—I was only able to between the pockets of time I could find.